When can I claim compensation?

 To become a member of the above panels the Solicitor has to demonstrate that they have the necessary experience, providing they satisfy the criteria they will be granted membership that recognises their specialist knowledge in the area of clinical negligence.

-Mr Wayne Walker, Solicitor at Williamsons.
+Mrs Sarah Jackson, Solicitor at Williamsons.

 Is it true that all doctors stick together and you never win a case?